 FAQ's

-More frequently asked questions about my healthy watermelon fruit popsicles.
+More frequently asked questions about my healthy watermelon popsicles recipe.

 How do I make watermelon popsicles for baby?

-My watermelon popsicles are made with no sugar, no chocolate chips, and no honey so they are totally safe for babies.
+My watermelon popsicles are made with no sugar, no chocolate chips, and no honey so they are totally safe for babies and toddlers.
 They make an excellent treat for fussy teething little ones.

 Are these watermelon popsicles sweet?

 Yes!
 My watermelon popsicles are made with fresh and ripe summer melon and kiwi.
-Make sure that you buy a good watermelon, because this will give you THE Best flavor.
+Make sure that you buy a good watermelon, because this will give you THE Best natural sweet flavor.

 Can you freeze watermelon puree?